Eric’s consciousness tore apart. Then, like a rubber band snapping back into place, his body reassembled with a violent jolt.

 “I want to try something,” Trist said.
 She bent her knees and jumped as high as she could.
 She jumped at least three feet in the air.
 Nothing too incredible, but much higher than would be otherwise possible.
 “Woah, that was cool.”
 She then sprinted off, running faster than she had any right to go.

 Syn and the three military guys looked at each other.
 Syn shrugged.
-He took two steps and jumped.
-He felt the wind push past him as he easily long jumped about ten feet.
+He took two steps and jumped as far as he could.
+He felt the wind push past him as he easily jumped about ten feet away.
 Syn laughed as he tripped and rolled to a stop.
 Syn jogged back to the group, who were doing tests, like jumping or lifting each other above their heads.
+Tyson and Carol even started to spar.

 “I guess we are stronger,” Tyson said.
 “At least, comparatively with these smaller bodies.
-Oh, my number went up to 98 now.”
+Oh, my number went back to 10.”

 Syn nodded.
 “We do have Mana Regen.
 Wonder how we can increase it.”